 Repurposed brick, marble slab, and reclaimed barn wood are unique components that can form an industrial, urbanized look while remaining totally chic.
 The optical variety carries the eye from one surface to the next, where there’s always something new to discover and enjoy.

-Transitional Pebble Open Shower
+Transitional Pebble Tile

 There’s something about being to walk into the bathroom and directly into the shower area without opening a door or even crossing a threshold.
 It’s open and airy and makes the space feel especially large, no matter how many square feet it might be.